 Idaho addresses student phone use through a gubernatorial directive.
 Executive Order 2024-11 — issued by Gov. Brad Little 2024-10-31 — directs every district to adopt a phone-free policy.
 The order is binding administratively but is not a statute, which means a future governor or legislature could change the framework.
 Effective 2024–25 school year.

-What Idaho's Phone-Free School Law Requires
+What Idaho's Phone-Free School Executive Order Requires

 - • Action: Executive Order 2024-11, signed Oct 31, 2024